-I hopped on the bus excited, nervous, and lost.
-I wasn’t sure want to expect although I had done my fair share of research about what hackathons were like and read a couple articles on what to expect from a hackathon and how to make the best of it.
-Most of them started off by an advise that went a little something like this: “Don’t be nervous.
+There were so many feelings rushing through me as I hopped on the bus to Texas A&M. I wasn’t sure what to expect even though I had done my fair share of research on what hackathons were like and how to make the best of them.
+Most of the articles had started off with a piece of advice: “Don’t be nervous.
 Just try new things.”

 And this is exactly where I was stuck.
-Being a noob programmer, it was no big deal finding new things to try but getting myself to stop being nervous, that was the issue.
+As a noob programmer, it was not a big deal to find new things to try, but getting myself to stop being so nervous was the main issue.

-This issue escalated even more when I saw a guy walk onto the bus with a box that seemed to hold a medium sized tech equipment.
-It was clear to tell that it was going to be used for a hack.
-A few minutes later a group of guys sitting next to me pulled out their laptops and after a quick glance at their laptop screens filled with color-coded code I felt the need to take a deep breath and close my eyes.
-(I didn’t open them until I was sure that there was nothing else around me that would daunt me.)
+This escalated even more when I saw a guy walk onto the bus with a box that seemed to hold a medium-sized piece of tech equipment.
+It was clear to see that this would be used for a hack.
+A few minutes later, a group of guys sitting next to me pulled out their laptops.
+After seeing that their screens were filled with color-coded code, I felt the need to take a deep breath and close my eyes.
+I didn’t open them until I was sure that there was nothing else around me that would daunt me.

-I was not prepared for this at all.
-All I had was another noob programmer, Jenya, that I had contacted on Facebook before the event and hope that we would be able to successfully think of an interesting hack idea by the time we got to Texas A&M.
+I felt so unprepared after seeing all this.
+All I had on my side was another beginner programmer, Jenya, who I had contacted on Facebook before the event.
+We were hoping to successfully think of an interesting hack idea by the time we got to Texas A&M.

-And now time for the positive and optimistic ending that you all saw coming.
-Once we were at Texas A & M University and after the registration was done, Jenya and I were able to assemble a team.
-Although we ended up with a noob team and it took a lot of help just for us to make a final product that merely reflected our idea on a static webpage, in the end it was all worth the learning experience and the free goodies.
+Once we arrived at the university and had completed registration, Jenya and I assembled a team.
+Although we ended up with all first-time hackathon participants on our team, we were able to make a final product that merely reflected our idea on a static webpage.
+In the end, it was definitely worth the learning experience and of course, the free goodies as well.

-P.S.
-Our team made it to the semi-finals for cup-staking.
+p.s. our team made it to the semi-finals for cup-stacking.

-Going to sleep at 4:00 A.M. on a row of chairs and waking up at 6:00 A.M. to find my phone filled with messages from my team asking if I was still alive.
+Hackathons can be wild.
+My favorite part was definitely going to sleep at 4:00 a.m. on a row of chairs and waking up at 6:00 a.m. to find my phone filled with messages from my team asking if I was still alive.